White helped launch Baylor equestrian program in 2004

 Willis Family Equestrian Center Phase I Dedication - 10/20/2006

-Ellen White just ended her seventh season as Baylor's head equestrian coach.
-White has led the program to six straight Varsity Equestrian National Championship appearances, including a third place overall finish in 2012.
+White and the Bears hosted 11 consecutive NCEA Championships, finishing a program-best third place overall in 2012.
 As the Hunter Seat coach, she coached the team to the 2012 National title after finishing third in 2011, its previous best finish.
-After placing eighth in 2006 and 2007, she led the Bears to a program-best sixth in 2008.
 White, an internationally recognized dressage trainer, was selected as the first head coach in the history of Baylor's women's equestrian program in 2005.

 White led her squad to its first ever Big 12 Championship in 2010, defeating Texas A&M for the title during the four-team tournament.